 The south of Munich has been producing entertainment for almost 100 years – and not just for the big screen.
 Successful TV shows such as children’s quiz show “1, 2 oder 3” (“1,2 or 3”) and series such as “Die Rosenheim-Cops” (“The Rosenheim Cops”) or “Sturm der Liebe” (“Storm of Love”) were also born in this part of the city.

-For anyone who wants to take a look behind the scenes, the Bavaria Filmstadt offers a guided tour, a 4D cinema experience and the Bullyversum indoor movie discovery world.
+For anyone who wants to take a look behind the scenes, the Bavaria Filmstadt offers a guided tour and a 4D cinema experience.
 During the Filmstadt tour’s 90 minutes, the tour guides offer a glimpse into the bustling atmosphere of a production site with twelve studios, workshops, post-production studios, and stores of costumes and furniture.

 They also regale visitors with tales about the filming of classic films and TV highlights at the site.
 Guests can enjoy a colourful programme with interactive stations and impressive decorations, including a set used for the film version of Michael Ende’s children’s book “Jim Knopf und Lukas der Lokomotivführer” (“Jim Button and Lucas the Engine Driver”).